 Transition to a National Wildlife Refuge

-In the early 1980s, the Army and Shell began an extensive environmental cleanup under the oversight of federal, state, and local regulatory agencies.
+The Arsenal is one of the most studied environmental restoration sites in the country.
+Following an extensive site evaluation in the early 1980s, the Army and Shell began a comprehensive environmental cleanup under the oversight of federal, state, and local regulatory agencies.